not-jakob/blog_builder/README.md

 ### Lists Folder
 In the `list` folder you can define ...lists.
 To make a new list, make a new folder there and create a `list.html` file.
-At the beginning of the list file you have to define two variables: `LIST_VAR` and `LIST_TITLE`:
+At the beginning of the list file you must define two variables: `LIST_VAR` and `LIST_TITLE`:
 ```
 LIST_VAR=MARVEL_MOVIE
 LIST_TITLE=My top 5 Marvel Movies
 ```

-With `LIST_VAR` the whole list will be copy-pasted into a html file when calling `%MARVEL_MOVIES%`.
+With `LIST_VAR` the whole list will be copy-pasted when calling `%MARVEL_MOVIES%`.
-You will have to give a `LIST_TITLE` but you can use it anyway you like.
+You must give a `LIST_TITLE` variable definition.

 The actual content of the file is separated by `+++` and acts as a template for each list item.
 With `%ITEM_CONTENT%` you can say where the content of each item will be placed.

 Every html file that sits in the list folder will be included as an item in the final list.
-On the top of every item file you have to define:
+On the top of every item file you must define:
 ```
 ITEM_TITLE=The Avengers
 ITEM_DATE=01/01/2000